hexaonelabs/hexa/README.md

 ## Usage & Installation

-d-workspace is a web application that can be used in any modern browser.
+hexa is a web application that can be used in any modern browser.

-You can also install d-workspace as a desktop application using Progressive Web App (PWA) technology by click `install` icon from browser url section or from `options` section of your browser.
+You can also install hexa as a desktop application using Progressive Web App (PWA) technology by click `install` icon from browser url section or from `options` section of your browser.
 You can find more informations about PWA installation and specification [here](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Add_to_home_screen).

-**Distribution link to install d-workspace PWA application:** [https://app.valist.io/d-workspace/d-workspace-pwa](https://app.valist.io/d-workspace/d-workspace-pwa) (click launch button)
+**Distribution link to install hexa PWA application:** [https://app.valist.io/hexa/hexa-pwa](https://app.valist.io/hexa/hexa-pwa) (click launch button)

 ## Development

-- Clone the d-workspace repository
+- Clone the hexa repository
 - Install dependencies using NodeJS and NPM
 - Install Nx Workspace CLI to manage workspace project
 - Provide environment variables in `.env` file (see `Environment Variables` section)
-- Run developpment server using `nx serve` command will open the d-workspace application in the browser
+- Run developpment server using `nx serve` command will open the hexa application in the browser
 - This project was generated using [Nx Workspace](https://nx.dev).

 ## Build
-- Run `nx build:browser` to build the d-workspace application for the browser as PWA.
+- Run `nx build:browser` to build the hexa application for the browser as PWA.

 The build artifacts will be stored in the `dist/` directory.

 ## Deployment

-d-workspace is deployed automatically using Github Actions.
+hexa is deployed automatically using Github Actions.
 Every commit to the `main` branch will trigger a new deployment.

 ## Documentation